This post may contain affiliate links. Read my Disclosure page.

 For the Vanilla Bean Honey Glaze:

-- 1 tsp vanilla bean paste or seeds scraped from one vanilla bean
+- 1 teaspoon vanilla bean paste or seeds scraped from one vanilla bean

 - Cut parchment paper into about sixteen 4x4-inch squares, set aside.